-The reforms in the oil and natural gas, tourism, construction and manufacturing industries are aimed at increasing growth rates and improving living standards, the report said.
+The reforms in the oil and natural gas, tourism, construction and manufacturing industries are aimed at raising growth rates and improving living standards, the report said.
 They also include digitizing customs and taxes to speed trade.

 Egypt obtained an IMF loan in 2016 in exchange for implementing a rigorous reform program, beginning with floating the pound.

 Political and economic developments since the #GlobalGoals were adopted threaten to push them “off the edge of a cliff”, says #Mongolia’s president, @BattulgaKh at #WIF2018.
 "We find ourselves at the crossroads in the future of humankind.
 Are we going forward or backwards?” pic.twitter.com/L7g3V5CABY